Civilian casualties during Operation Allied Force: March 30, 1999: Bombing of Čačak

-April 1–2, 1999: Airstrikes in Novi Sad, Orahovac
+April 1–2, 1999: Novi Sad and Orahovac

 On April 1, 1999 at 5:05 am local time, the Varadin Bridge in Novi Sad was destroyed by NATO projectiles, killing a 29-year old NIS refinery worker Oleg Nasov.
 The following day, 11 civilians were killed after the village of Nogovac in Orahovac was struck by three missiles.

-April 4–6, 1999: Bombings in Belgrade, Pančevo, Aleksinac, and Vranje
+April 4–6, 1999: Belgrade, Pančevo, Aleksinac, and Vranje

 On April 4, 1999, three workers were killed when the oil refinery in Pančevo was hit by NATO airstrikes.
 Subsequently, 80,000 tons of oil ignited into flames, and the concentration of carcinogens over Pančevo rose 10,500 times higher than local laws allowed at the time.
 On the same day, one civilian was killed after airstrikes struck electric heating plants in Belgrade.

 On April 5, 1999, a neighborhood in Vranje was bombed, killing two civilians and injuring 15.
 On the night of April 5–6, 1999, 12 civilians were killed in the southern mining town of Aleksinac after it was struck by NATO forces.
 A total of 35 homes and 125 apartment units were destroyed, with no obvious military target in the vicinity according to the Serbian newspaper Politika.

-April 12, 1999: Bombing in southern Serbia
+April 12, 1999: Merdare and the Grdelica train bombing

 On April 12, 1999, NATO airstrikes struck a railway bridge in Grdelica, hitting a passenger train on the Niš - Preševo line.
 According to Večernje Novosti, 15 of the killed civilians were identified, a large number of passengers were classified as "missing".
 The Leskovac city board forbade medical workers and doctors to give information to journalists on collected remains of killed civilians, preventing a more complete record of civilian casualties from taking place.
 Human Rights Watch listed the names of 12 passengers killed in Grdelica, although reported that 20 civilians were killed in total.
 Yugoslavia's Tanjug reported about 50 passengers killed, whereas the Belgrade government recorded 55.
 In a commemorative gathering held on April 12, 2017, Miodrag Poledica, Serbia's Minister of Construction, Transport, and Infrastructure, asserted that "the exact number of those killed was never determined, but it's assumed that there were more than fifty."

 In a separate bombing on the same day, six civilians were killed in Merdare from NATO airstrikes on the border of Kuršumlija and Podujevo.

 April 14, 1999: First bombing of a refugee column

-On April 14, during daylight hours, NATO aircraft repeatedly bombed Albanian refugee movements over a twelve-mile (19 km) stretch of road between Gjakova and Dečani in western Kosovo, killing seventy-three civilians and injuring thirty-six others Human Rights Watch (HRW) could document.
+On April 14, during daylight hours, NATO aircraft repeatedly bombed Albanian refugee movements over a twelve-mile (19 km) stretch of road between Gjakova and Dečani in western Kosovo, killing 73 civilians and injuring 36 others.
 The attack began at 1:29pm and persisted for about two hours, causing civilian deaths in numerous locations on the convoy route near the villages of Bistrazin, Gradis, Madanaj, and Meja.